Resources & Reports

 Sexual assault and child abuse are public health concerns that have not benefited from the kind of innovation that has improved the quality of care in so many other areas.
 Southern Tier Health Care System addressed the problem of inadequate medical and social services for victims of violence and sexual abuse by implementing a Sexual Assault Forensic Examiner program and a Child Advocacy Center to serve Allegany and Cattaraugus counties.

-Recognition and Treatment of Pain in Cognitively Impaired Older Adults: A Video Library By: NYSHealth Priority Areas: Special Projects Fund Date: December 2009 Type: Grant Outcome Reports, Grantee Name: Frances Schervier Home and Hospital d/b/a Schervier Nursing Care Center
+Recognizing and Treating Pain in Cognitively Impaired Older Adults: A Video Library By: NYSHealth Priority Areas: Special Projects Fund Date: December 2009 Type: Grant Outcome Reports, Grantee Name: Frances Schervier Home and Hospital d/b/a Schervier Nursing Care Center

 Complications and consequences of untreated pain, including falls and depression, are widespread among nursing home residents.
 Residents who are cognitively impaired and unable to communicate their discomfort suffer most; however, nursing home staff often lack education and training in this area.
 To target this issue, Frances Schervier Home and Hospital devised a project to provide pain management education for long-term care staff to improve the quality of care and life for this vulnerable population.